jhnnyk/garage/README.md

 [![Build Status](https://travis-ci.org/jhnnyk/garage.svg?branch=master)](https://travis-ci.org/jhnnyk/garage)
 # My Garage

 A web app to track fuel fillups for your vehicle(s).
+User can sign up, add as many vehicles as needed and add fuel fillups to those vehicles.
+The app will then calculate gas mileage for each fillup.

 ![screenshot](/public/images/mygarage-screenshot.png)